 The plaintiff suffered severe injuries and had medical expenses totaling around $132,000 dollars.
 He also claimed lost wages and property damages exceeding $10,000.
 The plaintiff filed suit against the defendant alleging that she was 100% liable for the accident based on various allegations that changed throughout the course of the case.

-After a two day trial, Josh was able to disprove all of the plaintiff’s claims and received a defense verdict for his client.
+Thanks to josh’s persistence and investigation, after a two day trial, josh was able to disprove all of plaintiff’s claims and received a defense verdict for his client.

 Tell us about your legal challenge.

 Then we’ll tell you how we can help.